misterpinks/Obscurial/README.md

 1. Open the application in your browser
 2. Upload an image using the "Choose File" button or drag and drop
 3. Adjust settings as needed
-4. Click "Process Image" to apply the disguise
-5. Download the processed image using the "Save" button
+4. Download the processed image using the "Save" button

 ## Example
 ![App screenshot](screenshot.png)